undeMalum/portfolio/content/projects/index.md

 title: "Projects"
 date: 2022-09-06T11:41:49+02:00
 author: "Mateusz Konat"
+description: "This page is dedicated to my projects and why I share them."
 ---

 > Technology advances when the solution to a particular problem finds a more general application.